Jann Carl

-Jann Carl (born May 19, 1960) is a co-host and part owner of the syndicated TV show Small Town Big Deal.
+Jann Carl (born May 19, 1960) is an American co-host and part owner of the syndicated TV show Small Town Big Deal.
 Carl and her co-host, Rodney K. Miller, report on uplifting stories about people, places and events throughout communities big and small across the United States.
 The show first aired on September 6, 2012, on the RFD-TV cable network.
 Small Town Big Deal has aired almost 100 episodes since 2012 and is now viewed on network and local television stations in nearly 80 percent of the United States.

 Career

 Carl is also well known for her 14 years at Entertainment Tonight.
 She is nationally respected for her interviews with influential newsmakers.
 Some of the most famous include Brad Pitt, Oprah Winfrey, Tom Cruise, Steven Spielberg, Tom Hanks, Diane Sawyer and Barack and Michelle Obama.
 She began as a news reporter at WLS-TV in Chicago.
 She later moved to Los Angeles, where she reported for KABC-TV, and hosted KABC’s Eye on L.A. magazine show alongside Chuck Henry.

 Throughout the late 1980s and early 1990s, Carl was the co-anchor with the late Los Angeles broadcast legend Hal Fishman at KTLA where she earned three Emmys.
 Later, Carl was an executive producer of the show Sold! for the History Channel.

 Carl has appeared on Candid Camera and America’s Next Top Model.
 She has co-hosted the “Oscar Countdown” Academy Award show, the Emmy pre-show, the Jerry Lewis MDA Telethon and the Tournament of Roses Parade on CBS and HGTV.